 If you exceed either the Annual Allowance or Lifetime Allowance you may need to pay additional tax.

 You can find more information on these limits by visiting the HMRC website.
 If you think you may have exceeded one or both of these limits you should consider contacting either a financial adviser or tax specialist.

 Please remember, these limits apply to all your pension savings.

 Most members are likely to be eligible to receive the State Pension.
 The amount you receive will depend on the National Insurance contributions you have paid over your entire working life.

-You can obtain a forecast of what your State Pension is likely to be by visiting the ‘Check your State Pension forecast’ page of the HMRC website.
+You can obtain a forecast of what your new State Pension is likely to be by visiting the ‘Check your State Pension forecast’ page of the Government website.